supermanny81/R2FX/Software/R2FX/readme.md

 ###<a name="r2fx-r2fs"></a>Storage of Sequences via FRAM Module _[..](#r2fx-ino)_

 Storage and retrieval of R2FX sequences use FRAM.
 This avoids the need to allocate a large buffer to read SD cards, while also sequences to written over and over without the worry of damaging the chip (EEPROM).
-Due to the limited amount of space (32k), sequences are stored in the binary format.
+Due to the limited amount of space (32k), sequences are stored in the binary format using R2FS, a simple file system targeted towards efficient management of astromech sequences and other file based needs.

 #### Visual Representation of R2FS _[..](#r2fx-r2fs)_